-Fixed mortgages can have terms of 30, 20, 15 or 10 years.
-A 30-year fixed rate mortgage is the most common mortgage program in the U.S., as it offers predictability and stability for a housing budget.
+A fixed mortgage can have terms of 30, 20, 15 or 10 years.
+A 30-year fixed rate mortgage is the most common mortgage program in the United States, as it offers predictability and stability for a housing budget.

 The term is the number of years you repay the loan.
-For example, a 30-year fixed rate loan is paid back over the course of 30 years.
-When you pay a loan back over a longer time period, you pay more interest over the life of the loan.
-While 30-year fixed rate loans are attractive because of the steady rate, you pay more interest at a higher rate than you would for an ARM.
+For example, a 30-year fixed interest rate loan is paid back over the course of 30 years.
+When you pay a loan back over a longer period, you pay more interest over the life of the loan.
+While a 30-year fixed rate loan is more attractive because of the steady rate, you pay more interest at a higher rate than you would for an adjustable rate mortgage.

-Choosing the right loan term for your fixed rate mortgage depends on your financial situation.
-A shorter term such as a 15-year fixed usually has lower interest rates, which allows you to pay less interest over the life of a loan compared to a 30-year fixed rate mortgage.
-One drawback of a 15-year fixed rate loan, compared to those with longer terms, is that the monthly payments are higher because the loan principal is paid back over fewer years.
+Choosing the right loan term for your fixed interest rate loan depends on your financial situation.
+A shorter term such as a 15-year fixed rate mortgage usually has a lower interest rate, which allows you to pay less interest over the life of the loan, compared to a 30-year fixed rate mortgage.
+One drawback of a 15-year fixed interest rate loan, compared to those with longer terms, is that the monthly payments are higher because the loan principal is paid back over fewer years.

 Still have questions about a fixed rate mortgage?

 At GuardHill, we evaluate your current financial situation and advise you on which loan program best meets your financial needs.
 We will advise you on whether a fixed rate mortgage or adjustable rate mortgage is best for you!
 Contact us today!